KampfKeks502/beats2save/README.md

 2. "Game" path - path to your Steam lib e.g. "G:/Steam/steamapps/common"
 3. "Backup" path - specify where you want your backup location to be [you have to create the folder first before starting the backup]

 Adjust the max amount of total backups.
-E.g. -n 8 (max amount of backups is 8).\
+E.g. -n 8 (max amount of backups set to 8).\
 If 0 then it will be infinite.

 Execute the *.bat file(s).